 It's been a fact for many years that dogs only see in black and white.
 I'm here to tell you it's a total myth.
 Dogs can actually see colors that are equivalent to red-green color blindness in humans.
 If you were to compare the vision of a human vs. a dog, the dog would win the contest for noticing the most in its surroundings because a dog has much better vision for catching motion, however, dogs can only see about half the brightness level than their human counterparts.

 Now that you know dogs can see in color, let's take it sense by sense and compare the sensory systems of dogs and humans, starting with hearing:

 Dogs can hear what?

 Dogs can hear in frequencies ranging from around 40 Hz to 60 kHz, depending on the breed and age.
 Dogs have more than 18 muscles that enable them to move their ears so they can more precisely locate a sound.
-In addition, dogs can hear sound up to 4 times farther than us humans.
-So the next time you hear your dog barking at the wind, he/she may actually be hearing something interesting.
+In addition, dogs can hear sound up to four times farther than us humans.
+So the next time you hear your dog barking at the wind, he/she may be hearing something quite interesting.